NabuCasa/silabs-firmware-builder/README.md

 # Silicon Labs firmware builder repository
-This repository contains tools for building firmwares for the Home Assistant Yellow and Connect ZBT-1/SkyConnect.
+This repository contains tools for building firmwares for the Home Assistant Connect ZBT-1/SkyConnect and the Home Assistant Yellow's IEEE 802.15.4 radio.
+The firmware manifests are entirely generic, however, and are intended to be written easily for any Silicon Labs EFR32 device.

 It uses the Silicon Labs Gecko SDK and proprietary Silicon Labs tools such as the Silicon Labs Configurator (slc) and the Simplicity Commander standalone utility.